Sharing the Gospel with Our Children Starts Here

 Rather, gospel truth is lived out moment-by-moment and day-by-day.
 It colors every conversation, conflict and decision.
 We live with hope!
 We walk in love!
 We move in grace and joy!

-A few years ago, I completed a Bible study called, The Gospel-Centered Life.
-This study explained that there are two main components to understanding the magnitude of the gospel: our sinfulness and God’s holiness.
+There are two main components to understanding the magnitude of the gospel: our sinfulness and God’s holiness.

 When we grow in understanding either of these two things, the significance and impact of the gospel in our lives will be amplified.